hashicorp/terraform-provider-azurerm/website/docs/r/container_registry.html.markdown

 * `sku` - (Optional) The SKU name of the the container registry.
 Possible values are `Classic` (which was previously `Basic`), `Basic`, `Standard` and `Premium`.

 * `tags` - (Optional) A mapping of tags to assign to the resource.

+* `georeplication_locations` - (Optional) A list of Azure locations where the container registry should be geo-replicated.

 ## Attributes Reference